emwdx/wodb/README.md

 # wodb
-A demonstration of using Beautiful Soup to download images from Mary Bourassa's 'Which One Doesn't Belong' site.
+A demonstration of using Beautiful Soup to download images from Mary Bourassa's 'Which One Doesn't Belong' site at http://wodb.ca .

 Instructions for getting started: